Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Narrow paved lane lined with ferns and flowering hedges, with distant hills and cloudy sky in the background.

-A quiet return to town with the hills fading into fog.
+A quiet return to town.

 We had dinner elsewhere that night, which I quickly regretted.
 The food was fine, but it didn’t come close to what we’d had at Mansewood the night before.
+Honestly, I would’ve preferred to be back at the wee bar, hanging out with “the boys.”

 Day 4: Lochearnhead to Killin (7.5 miles)